oddlama/nix-config/README.md

 #### Initial deploy

-- Create a iso disk image for the system by using `nix build --print-out-paths --no-link .#installer-image-<host>`
+- Create a iso disk image for the system with `nix build --print-out-paths --no-link .#installer-image-<host>`
 - dd the resulting image to a stick and boot from it on the target
 - (Optional) ssh into the target (keys are already set up)
 - Run `install-system` and reboot